Why WordPress Speed Matters in 2026

 Get LiteSpeed Hosting Now Coupon S0TABIDHULP1 · Biggest speed improvement: better hostingMethod 1 — Upgrade to LiteSpeed Hosting (Biggest Impact)

 The single most impactful speed improvement for most WordPress sites is switching to LiteSpeed hosting.
 LiteSpeed processes requests faster than Apache (used by Bluehost, GoDaddy, HostGator) and serves cached content at wire speed.
-In our testing, switching identical WordPress sites from Apache to LiteSpeed improved average load time by 40-60%.
+In my testing, switching identical WordPress sites from Apache to LiteSpeed improved average load time by 40-60%.

 Hostinger Premium at $2.99/mo uses LiteSpeed.
 If you are currently on GoDaddy (Apache), Bluehost (Apache), or another Apache host, migrating to Hostinger delivers the largest speed improvement of any single action — without any additional configuration.